Status icon and messages

 In these cases, you'll need to disconnect from the remote vault and create a new remote vault, ensuring your local data is preserved.

-Your subscription to Obsidian sync has expired.
+Failed to authenticate: Your subscription to Obsidian Sync has expired

 Your account is now in a fully expired status as we were unable to process the payment on file.